-- 9. If the question be put as an Extraordinary Resolution the requisite number shall be (a) two-thirds of those members of the Bar Council who are present and vote at a meeting of the Bar Council of which not less than four clear days' notice specifying the intention to propose the resolution as an Extraordinary Resolution has been duly given; or (b) if voting is by ballot, two-thirds of those members of the Bar Council who vote in the ballot on the question; or (c) if the question is to be put to a vote outside a Bar Council meeting, the conditions set out in Schedule II, Paragraph 13 must be followed. - 10.
-If a ballot is demanded by at least one-quarter of those present and voting or by 12 of them (whichever number be the less) the question shall be determined upon a ballot which shall be held (subject as hereinafter provided) in such manner as the Bar Council may determine so as best to ensure that every member shall have the opportunity of voting. - 11. (a) If the question be put as one which requires a resolution of not less than two-thirds of the members of the Bar Council at the time of the resolution, the matter shall be determined either at a meeting of the Bar Council of which not less than four clear days' notice has been given specifying that the resolution is one which requires to be passed by not less than two-thirds of the members of the Bar Council or, if the Bar Council so decides, upon a ballot.
-If the question be put to the vote outside a Bar Council meeting, the matter shall be determined within four clear days of the question being put. - (b) The provisions of Paragraph 12 of this Schedule shall apply to any such ballot as if references in that paragraph to the demand for a ballot were references to the decision of the Bar Council to hold a ballot on the question. - 12.
+- 9. If the question be put as an Extraordinary Resolution the requisite number shall be (a) two-thirds of those members of the Bar Council who are present and vote at a meeting of the Bar Council of which not less than four clear days' notice specifying the intention to propose the resolution as an Extraordinary Resolution has been duly given; or (b) if voting is by ballot, two-thirds of those members of the Bar Council who vote in the ballot on the question. - 10.
+If a ballot is demanded by at least one-quarter of those present and voting or by 12 of them (whichever number be the less) the question shall be determined upon a ballot which shall be held (subject as hereinafter provided) in such manner as the Bar Council may determine so as best to ensure that every member shall have the opportunity of voting. - 11. (a) If the question be put as one which, in accordance with Paragraph 6(d) of the Introduction, requires a resolution of not less than two-thirds of the members of the Bar Council at the time of the resolution, the matter shall be determined either at a meeting of the Bar Council of which not less than four clear days' notice has been given specifying that the resolution is one which requires to be passed by not less than two-thirds of the members of the Bar Council or, if the Bar Council so decides, upon a ballot. - (b) The provisions of Paragraph 12 of this Schedule shall apply to any such ballot as if references in that paragraph to the demand for a ballot were references to the decision of the Bar Council to hold a ballot on the question. - 12.
 Unless the Bar Council otherwise directs, a ballot of members of the Bar Council shall be taken in accordance with the following provisions: - (a) Within seven days after the date of the meeting at which the ballot was demanded the Chief Executive shall send to each member of the Bar Council a ballot paper setting out the resolution in respect of which the ballot has been demanded.
-The ballot paper shall contain instructions as to voting and shall be in such form generally as, subject to any directions of the Bar Council, the Chief Executive considers appropriate.
+The ballot paper shall contain instructions as to voting and shall be in such form generally as, subject to any directions of the Bar Council, the Chief Executive considers appropriate. - (b) Each member of the Bar Council wishing to vote in the Ballot shall complete his ballot paper and return it to the office of the Bar Council so as to be received there not more than fourteen days after the date of the meeting at which the ballot was demanded and any ballot paper not so received shall not be counted in determining the result of the ballot.

-- (b) Each member of the Bar Council wishing to vote in the Ballot shall complete their ballot paper and return it to the office of the Bar Council so as to be received there not more than fourteen days after the date of the meeting at which the ballot was demanded and any ballot paper not so received shall not be counted in determining the result of the ballot. - (c) On a ballot, the Chair of the meeting at which the ballot was demanded shall not have a casting vote, and, in the event of a tie, the resolution balloted (if it is on a question to be decided by a majority of those voting) shall not be carried. - (d) The accidental omission to send a ballot paper to any person, or the failure of any person to receive a ballot paper, shall not invalidate the ballot. - (e) The result of any ballot shall be made known to the members of the Bar Council in such manner as the Chair shall direct.
+- (c) On a ballot, the Chair of the meeting at which the ballot was demanded shall not have a casting vote, and, in the event of a tie, the resolution balloted (if it is on a question to be decided by a majority of those voting) shall not be carried. - (d) The accidental omission to send a ballot paper to any person, or the failure of any person to receive a ballot paper, shall not invalidate the ballot. - (e) The result of any ballot shall be made known to the members of the Bar Council in such manner as the Chair shall direct.